mashathepotato/heptapod/README.md

 **2. Check available tools**

-Ask the agent about its capabilities:
 ```
-"What tools do you have available for HEP workflows?"
+What tools are available for HEP workflows?
 ```

 The agent has access to: